CouncilofLorien/counciloflorien.github.io/docs/cards/W/will-shaken.md

 > Permanent-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > This card cannot be played.
 If your opponent looks at cards from your hand (due to the use of one of his cards or abilities) and sees Will Shaken, place this card in his marshalling point pile.
 He loses two miscellaneous marshalling points.
-Your opponent may skip his turn in order to place this card in your discard pile. <br>_"For he kew...the thread upon which his doom now hung."_{: .fs-3 } ***---&#65279;LotRVI***{: .fs-3 }
+Your opponent may skip his turn in order to place this card in your discard pile. <br>_"For he kew...the thread upon which his doom now hung."_ ***---&#65279;LotRVI***
 >